|Obert Chaurura Gutu|

 He started to practise law in Zimbabwe in 1986.
 In January 1985 he was employed as a public prosecutor by the Ministry of Justice, Legal and Parliamentary Affairs at the Harare Magistrates’ Court.
 He prosecuted several criminal matters both at the Harare Magistrates’ Court and also at the Mbare Magistrates’ Court.
 After completing his postgraduate law degree, he returned to the Ministry of Justice in November 1986 as a magisterial assistant.
 He was admitted as a legal practitioner of the High Court of Zimbabwe in May 1987.
 In July 1987, he joined Chirunda, Chihambakwe & Partners as a professional assistant.

-On the 1st of October 1990, he formed a partnership with Cassian Jakachira.
+On 1 October 1990, he formed a partnership with Cassian Jakachira.
 The partnership was known as Messrs.
 Gutu & Jakachira.
 This partnership was dissolved in July 1992 and Gutu remained in practice under the style of Messrs.
 Gutu & Associates.

 He is one of the lawyers in Africa who has been engaged by the World Bank’s Doing Business project.
 He prepares and submits reports to the Monitoring and Analysis Unit Investment Climate Department (CICMA) IFC.
 This project publishes a book annually.